c0mm1t-t34m/MicrosoftActivators/README.md

 These scripts are for people who can't pay for a microsoft windows or office license and for those who are affraid of using cracking softwares.

 # How to use ?
-1°) Download the script you need
+1°) Download the script you need <br>
-2°) Change the extension ".txt" to ".cmd"
+2°) Change the extension ".txt" to ".cmd" <br>
-3°) Make sure you have access to internet
+3°) Make sure you have access to internet <br>
-4°) Open the script with admin rights and wait for activation !
+4°) Open the script with admin rights and wait for activation ! <br>

-Sometimes you will need to deactivate windows defender before...
+<em>Sometimes you will need to deactivate windows defender before...</em>

 # Authors :
 Coder : @C0MM1T